nymphbox/oxn/README.md

     ```cd opentelemetry-demo/```

 2. Build needed containers.
-This will take a while a while
+This might take a while.

     ``` make build ```

-    Alternativly, you can just build the container with fault injection, e.g., the recommender service.
+    Alternatively, you can just build the container with fault injection, e.g., the recommender service.
 This may cause incompatability in the future.

     ``` docker compose build recommendationservice ```